-As a condition for registration, School of Nursing, Health, and Exercise Science students are required to meet with their academic adviser to agree upon course prior to selection for the subsequent term.
+As a condition for registration, NHS students are required to meet with their academic adviser to agree upon course prior to selection for the subsequent term.
 Some students may have registration holds at the discretion of the faculty advisor or department chair.
 The advising hold will be lifted once students has met with the advisor to discuss course selection.
-Students with other kinds of holds (health services, financial, etc) will not be allowed to register until the holds are cleared by the appropriate office.
+Students with other kinds of holds (health services, financial, etc.) will not be allowed to register until the holds are cleared by the appropriate office.
 Students must contact the office responsible for placing that hold for assistance.